This ZGRO Review takes a deep dive into the asset-allocation ETF from BMO.

 Unfortunately, ZGRO is relatively young so we have few years data to work with.
 Nevertheless, ZGRO has had a successful start to its existence as an ETF and compares favourably to similar all-in-one ETFs from other ETF issuers.

-That said, the ZGRO performance for the past three years as at March 2022 are as follows:
+That said, the annualized ZGRO performance for the past three years as at July 2022 are as follows:

 Exchange-traded funds (ETFs) are an excellent choice for people who want to invest but can’t afford professional money managers.